Trusted WordPress tutorials, when you need them most.

 How to Protect Emails from Spammers with WordPress Email Encoder

-When you add an email link or plain text email address, it will most likely be copied by a spam email harvesting bot.
+If you want to show your email address on your WordPress website, then you might feel tempted to simply add the link or plain text email address to your page.
+Unfortunately, it will most likely be copied by a spam email harvesting bot.

 In this article, we will show you how to easily protect emails from spammers with a WordPress email encoder, step by step.